temporalio/temporal-jumpstart-dotnet/docs/starters/STARTERS.md

 # Temporal Jump Start -- Starters
-We will demonstrate programmatic start/execution of a Workflow in Temporal.
-We will also discuss decisions that need to be made before you start development.
+There are several ways to start a Workflow Execution in Temporal.
+In this section, we will discuss those methods along with the pros and cons of each.
+We will also demonstrate programmatic start/execution of a Workflow in Temporal and discuss decisions that need to be made before you start development.

 ## Workflow Execution
 There are several ways to execute a Temporal Workflow.
 What is the best way to execute your Workflow from a UX perspective based on your use case?